pelican-eggs/eggs/game_eggs/steamcmd_servers/palworld/README.md

 -> This is currently and might never be supported.

 4) The config file gets deleted / reset on server restart.<br>
--> If your server ports is different than the default port (8211) you need to adjust the port inside the config.<br>
 -> Before editing the config file always make sure to fully stop the server first.
 Otherwise all changes wont be saved.

 ## Recommended server settings